 BIRMINGHAM CHRISTMAS MARKET

-Since 1997, the Frankfurt Christmas Market in Birmingham takes place in two locations: Victoria Square and New Street.
+Since 1997, the Frankfurt Christmas Market in Birmingham has occurred in Victoria Square and New Street.

 In addition, Birmingham’s Frankfurt Christmas Market offers a wide range of traditional festive food and drinks: pretzels, schnitzels, bratwursts, and roasted almonds without forgetting Glühwein, Weissbeer (wheat beer), or delicious hot chocolate.